Projects

 Project Description

 In 2023, Native Shorelines, a Davey Company, contracted SSE to conduct engineering analyses along the Atlantic coast of North Carolina to site Quick Reef structures.
-SSE is evaluating wind and wave conditions as well as local tidal datums to optimize design.
-Rates of oyster propagation on the structures will also be measured.
-In addition, a wave flume physical modeling study was performed, with SSE evaluating results to determine wave attenuation properties of the structures.
-SSE is also performing computational fluid dynamics modeling via FLOW3D on Quick Reef design variations to evaluate effects of the structures.
+SSE evaluated wind and wave conditions as well as local tidal datums to optimize design.
+A wave flume physical modeling study was performed on three designs at the University of South Alabama Living Shorelines Laboratory, to measure wave transmission attenuation, wave reflection, and structural stability.
+SSE performed computational fluid dynamics modeling via FLOW3D on numerous design variations to evaluate wave attenuation capabilities of the structures after calibrating the numerical model based on physical modeling results.

 Project Status: Services Provided: